Overview

 Risks

-You may have trouble swallowing after the operation.
-This is usually temporary and lasts up to 6 weeks, but may require an endoscopy and dilatation (widening of the oesophagus).
+You might have trouble swallowing after the operation.
+This is usually temporary and can last up to 6 weeks, but might need an endoscopy and dilatation (widening) of the oesophagus.

-Some people find that their symptoms return or continue to have difficulty swallowing.
+Some people find that their symptoms return, or they continue to have difficulty swallowing.
 If this is the case, the band may need to be removed.

-If you are told you need an MRI scan, it should only be performed if the scanner is under 3 Tesla in strength.
+If you need an MRI scan, it should only be done if the scanner is under 3 Tesla in strength.

 Band erosion can be a rare complication.

 We want to involve you in decisions about your care and treatment.
 If you decide to have surgery, you will be asked to sign a consent form.
-This states that you agree to have the treatment and you understand what it involves.
+This states that you understand what the treatment involves and that you agree to have it.

 If you would like more information about our consent process, please speak to a member of staff caring for you.